Jekblade/RouteAI/README.md

 1. Clone the repository or download the source code to your local machine.
 2. Ensure that Python (version 3.6 or later) is installed on your system.
-3. Install required dependencies by running pip install -r requirements.txt in the terminal within the project directory.
+3. Install required dependencies by running "pip3 install -r requirements.txt" in the terminal within the project directory.
-4. Execute the main script to launch the application: python main.py.
+4. Execute the main script to launch the application: "python main.py" OR launch it with Python Launcher.

 # Usage